l7mp/stunner/docs/AUTH.md

 > **Warning**
-Modifying STUNner's credentials goes *without* restarting the TURN server but may affect existing sessions, in that existing sessions will not be able to refresh the active TURN allocation with the old credentials.
-The application server may also need to be restarted to learn the new TURN credentials.
+Modifying STUNner's credentials goes *without* restarting the TURN server but may affect existing sessions, in that active sessions will not be able to refresh the TURN allocation established with the old credentials.

 ## Ephemeral authentication